divestedcg/real-ucode/README.md

 -------------------
 This is most clear with AMD by the following two reasons.
 Their goal is to push cloud providers to enterprise platforms and discourage use of cheaper consumer platforms.

-- AMD only provides direct microcode updates for enterprise platforms.
-Consumer platforms only get microcode updates via AGESA updates.
+- AMD largely only provides direct microcode updates for enterprise platforms.
+Many consumer platforms only get microcode updates via AGESA updates.
   - Direct microcode updates are hot-loadable offering minimal downtime.
   - AGESA updates would require eg. the shuffling of virtual machines to another system and a reboot of the host.
 - AMD actively delays updates to consumer systems by 2-3 months